CodingWonders/dt_help/en/docs/img_tasks/info/drv_info.md

 Also note that, if you have background processes configured to not detect all drivers, you will be asked if you want to save the information of all of them.

+## Additional search functionality

+With the Search functionality introduced in DISMTools 0.5 you can search through your installed drivers more easily.
+This will default to the first column.
+However, if you want to search through installed drivers based on their original file names (second column), you can **prepend your search query with `og:`**.

 ## Related content

 - [Image information dialogs](../info/infodlgs.md)